warthog9/tenstorrent.github.io/core/getting-started/README.md

 - **Network access** to download software packages.
 - **Administrator privileges** on the host machine.

-**NOTE**: The recommended OS for all Tenstorrent software is **Ubuntu 20.04 LTS (Focal Fossa)**.
+**NOTE**: The recommended OS for all Tenstorrent software is **Ubuntu 22.04 LTS (Jammy Jellyfish)**.
 Each SDK may support newer distributions of Ubuntu; however, compatibility should be considered experimental at this time.

 ***NOTE:** Software support for Grayskull has been discontinued.
 The last supported versions of Tenstorrent's software for Grayskull are as follows:*